x-0o0/Beginning-CallKit-SwiftUI/README.md

 # Beginning-CallKit-SwiftUI
-This public repository provide basic CallKit project in SwiftUI
+This public repository provides basic CallKit project in SwiftUI